Sitefinity/mvc-samples/ProgressAgenticRAGWidgets/README.md

 5. Create a `Global.asax.cs` file, if your Sitefinity web application doesn’t already include one.
 6. Configure the `Global.asax.cs` file
 	1. Modify its contents to match the sample located at: `{{PROJECT_NAME}}/SitefinityWebApp/Global.asax.cs`
-7. If you are using a Sitefinity version >= 15.4.8623 disable the `Progress Agentic RAG connector` module
+7. If you are using a Sitefinity version >= 15.4.8623 you should do one of the following:
+	- If you want to use the sample widgets instead of the built-in ones, disable the `Progress Agentic RAG connector` module.
+	- If you want to use a mix of the sample and the built-in widgets:
+		- remove the `PARAGOperationProvider` registration from the `Global.asax.cs` file.
+		- populate the _PARAG_ and the _AgenticRAG_ configurations with the same values.
 8. Rebuild your Sitefinity web application

 > **RESULT**: After rebuilding your project, the new widgets will appear in your Sitefinity Page Toolbox.